-- Do not appear for your examination appointment; - Arrive less than 15 minutes prior to appointment start time; - Do not present the acceptable forms of identification.
+- Do not appear for your examination appointment; - Arrive less than 15 minutes prior to appointment start time;

+• Do not present the acceptable forms of identification.

-The following security procedures will apply during the examination:
+The following security procedures will apply during the examination at Kryterion Testing Centers:

 Candidates will receive scratch paper and pencils at the test site.
 An Abbreviations and Brand-to-Proprietary Drug Name List from ABPM will also be provided.
 No other reference material will be allowed.